This booking form is only for Foundation Year 1 doctors based at Addenbrooke's at the time of the course date

 TO APPLY YOU MUST HAVE YOUR SPECIALITY SET AS FOUNDATION TRAINING.

-Please ensure you have booked your study leave for this course.
+Please ensure you have booked your study leave - you are entitled to one day for study & one day to attend the course.

 HEE provide funding for EoE trainees to attend education and training courses which will assist in meeting aspects of the curriculum.
 Your place on the course you have applied for is funded by HEE, and approved by the TPD/Head of School.
 Non-attendance is taken seriously and if you book onto the course and do not attend on the day, your details will be forwarded to the Training Programme Director and Head of School.